Montgomery County International Child Relocation Attorney

 Contact an Experienced Family Law Lawyer in Montgomery County

 Whether a parent is moving across the county or to another country, the court will need to be involved.
-You can fight for your right to move away or your right to remain close to your children with the help of a Pennsylvania family law attorney.
+You can fight for your right to move away or your right to remain close to your children with the help of a Montgomery County family law attorney.